k-Contraction: Theory and Applications: -contraction

 If~$\eta> 0$ then this implies contraction.

-Our goal is to generalize these ideas in the case where~\eqref{eq:mudp} is replaced by the more general condition:

-for some~$k\in[1,n]$.
-It turns out that this has a clear geometrical interpretation.
-To explain this, we first consider an LTV system like~\eqref{eq:pofuf}, and only then proceed to explain the implications for the nonlinear system~\eqref{eq:nonlinsys}.
+Our goal is to generalize these ideas in the case where~\eqref{eq:mudp} is replaced by the more general condition~$ \mu( ( J(t,z) ) ^{[k]})\leq -\eta $ for some~$k\in[1,n]$.
+It turns out that this condition has a clear geometrical interpretation.
+To explain this, we first consider an LTV system and then proceed to explain the implications for the nonlinear system~\eqref{eq:nonlinsys}.